 After our highest end meal at Eleven Madison Park, we opted for a slightly more down to earth option with Momofuku.
 This restaurant chain helmed by chef David Chang has locations in NYC, Sydney, Toronto, Las Vegas, Los Angeles, and Washington DC.
 Momofuku Ko in the Bowery district of NYC has been awarded two Michelin stars, and features an ‘Asian-infused’ tasting menu of about 10 courses.
 I recall enjoying just about everything we had here, the highlight of which was the dessert containing frozen Concord grapes.
 We’ve had the chance to check out Momofuku outposts in Toronto and Las Vegas as well, and they have always been a hit with us.
-We even own a copy of the Momofuku cookbook, which has been a nice addition to our shelf.
+We even own a copy of the Momofuku cookbook.

 Le Bernadin, New York City, USA